bio-xtt/SgsAnnDataV2/README.md

 # SgsAnnDataV2
-A package used to convert Seurat, Giotto, Signac, ArchR analysis object into AnnData format
+SgsAnnDataV2 is an R package that facilitates the seamless conversion of single-cell analysis object from popular tools such as Seurat, Giotto, Signac, and ArchR into the AnnData.
+This format can be directly visualized in SGS which is an interactive browser for single-cell and spatial multimodal datasets.

 #### Example1
 Convert scRNA Seurat object into AnnData, this automatically generates RNA.h5ad and SCT.h5ad respectively in the output folder